pusher/docs/docs/channels/server_api/authenticating-users.md

 You can start with an authentication endpoint that authenticates every request it receives.
 You can do that by copy-pasting one of the examples below.
 Note, however, that in order to make this useful, you'll have to change the example to use the actual user id and information of the correct user.
 The user object passed to the `authenticateUser` method must include an `id` field with a non-empty string.
 Other possible optional fields are:

 - `user_info` in which you can provide more information about the user (e.g. name).
-This information will be shared be shared with other members of presence channels that this user is authorized to join.
+This information will be shared with other members of presence channels that this user is authorized to join.
 Read more on that in [Presence Channels](/docs/channels/using_channels/presence-channels)

 If you don't see your language listed, you can [implement your own authentication endpoint](/docs/channels/library_auth_reference/auth-signatures) or [get in touch](https://pusher.com/support).